 9 minute read

 The OS/TCB/reference monitor has the property of complete mediation, meaning that whenever an application accesses physical memory it must pass through the TCB.
-The TCB decides if it should/should not grant access to these resources.
-This decision is made on the basis of who is trying to access the memory.
+The TCB decides if it should/should not grant access to resources.
 Authentication is how we determine who is making a request.

 The user must log in to prove their identity to the TCB.
 Once the user logs in they have a session, they don't log in for each request they make.